akifbayram/ros2_frontierbasedexploration/README.md

 This project implements an autonomous, frontier-based exploration algorithm using ROS2, enabling TurtleBot robots to autonomously map unknown environments.

-Based on the [work](https://github.com/abdulkadrtr/ROS2-FrontierBaseExplorationForAutonomousRobot) by [Abdulkadir TÜRKMEN](https://github.com/abdulkadrtr).
+Based on the [work](https://github.com/abdulkadrtr/ROS2-FrontierBaseExplorationForAutonomousRobot) by [abdulkadrtr](https://github.com/abdulkadrtr).

 ---